rdentato/tst/tutorial/README.md

     }
   }
 ```
-The `"first check"` section will be executed for each element of the `tstdata` array
+The `"First check"` section will be executed for each element of the `tstdata` array,
-and the the `"Second check"` section will be executed for each element of the array.
+and then the `"Second check"` section will be executed for each element of the array.

 This can also be used for *fuzzing* (i.e. execute many tests with random data):